 Under normal, non-pandemic circumstances, on a given day, one in 31 patients is transmitted a hospital-acquired infection.
 We know that shared equipment that hasn’t been adequately cleaned between patients can be a contributing factor, but the right process can reduce that risk.
 Even if our READI team is called to deliver a device in storage, the process is to validate its sanitation record to ensure readiness for that next patient.

 READI’s comprehensive documentation introduces accountability, so you know the status and precise location of every piece of equipment across your facility.
 That delivers big wins for your internal Risk Management and Finance teams.
 Our READI techs also bring an added layer to TKA’s maintenance activities, as they can handle minor fixes or recommend equipment for repairs before a somewhat-small problem puts a patient’s life at risk.

 Put us to the test.

 Quality medical care builds on a hospital’s adherence to best practices in sanitation.
 As we continue to fight COVID-19, our efforts to reduce its spread get even more urgent.
 The READI program offers a structured process that keeps your medical devices cleaned, ready and accessible – a critical differentiator in today’s high-stakes environment.
 Let TKA demonstrate how our READI program can deepen your confidence in critical equipment, while reducing risks, saving costs and improving patient outcomes.
-Learn more about the READI program by downloading our one-page program overview.

 At TKA, we do it better, make it easier, and deliver more to maximize your results and give you a competitive edge.